esamattis/piler/README.md

 ```

 This is similar to [Live.js][], but it does not use polling.
 It will add
-socket.io which will push the CSS-changes to your browser as you edit them.
+Socket.IO which will push the CSS-changes to your browser as you edit them.

-If your app already uses Socket.io you need to add the io-object as second
+If your app already uses Socket.IO you need to add the *io*-object as second
 parameter to liveUpdate: